 Once you select the option to add a new coupon, you’ll be able to generate a unique code and then configure its settings:

-WooCommerce enables you restrict to which products coupons can apply or exclude specific items from being able to use them.
-That same feature also works with product categories, which makes it easier to create coupons that work across entire product lines in your store.
+WooCommerce enables you to restrict to which products coupons can apply or exclude specific items from being able to use them.
+That same feature also works with product categories, which makes it easier to create coupons that work across entire product lines in your store: